MicroEJ/docs/Tutorials/gettingstarted/Step07.rst

 Drawing Thick Shapes
 --------------------

--  The ShapePainter Class offers a set of static methods to render thick shapes
+-  The ShapePainter Class offers a set of static methods to render thick shapes.
--  The code below shows how to draw a Thick Faded line
+-  The code below shows how to draw a Thick Faded line.

    .. code:: java